-The uplinks area shows defined uplinks defined through which the virtual appliance connects to the internet.
+The uplinks area shows defined IP addresses through which the virtual appliance connects to the internet.

 The table shows the connection status and running status of each uplink and allows the administrator to enable or disable them.
-For more details on managing uplinks, see Adding and Managing Gateway Uplink Devices.
+For more details on managing uplinks, see Add and Manage Gateway Uplink Devices.

 Uplinks - Column Descriptions Column Header Description Name The name of the uplinks defined in DFW.
 IP Address IP Address of the uplink Status Running status of the uplink.
 The status column can have one of the following values: Stopped or Inactive - The uplink is not connected to DFW virtual appliance.
 Connecting - The uplink is connecting to the virtual appliance, but connection is not yet complete Connected or UP - The connection has been established and operational.
 Disconnecting - The uplink is closing the connection Failure - The connection could not be completed Failure, reconnecting - The connection could not be completed, but the virtual appliance is attempting to reconnect again.
 Dead link- The uplink is connected, but the defined hosts could not be reached.
 The uplink is not operational.
 Uptime The period the uplink has been active since the last reboot Active Whether the uplink is on or not.
 You can switch the uplink between enabled and disabled states by selecting/deselecting this checkbox Managed Shows whether the uplink is managed by DFW or manually managed.
 Admins can switch between states by selecting or deselecting the checkbox.
-In 'Managed' mode, the uplink will be continuously monitored and reconnected whenever there is a loss in
+In 'Managed' mode, the uplink will be continuously monitored and reconnected whenever there is a loss in connectivity.
+During testing or maintenance, the uplink can be switched to manual mode. • Clicking the circled arrow refreshes the information.